-The Company also maintains the Director Deferred Share Plan (the "Director Plan") pursuant to which it can issue restricted stock units to its nonemployee directors.
+The Company also maintains the Director Deferred Share Plan (the "Director Plan") pursuant to which it can issue restricted stock units to its non-employee directors.
 A restricted stock unit is equivalent to one share of the Company's common stock and is payable only in common stock issued under the ISAP upon a director ceasing service as a member of the Board of Directors of the Company.
 The restricted stock units vest immediately upon grant and are credited to each of the non-employee director's retirement accounts under the Director Plan.
 Restricted stock units issued under the Director Plan contain the right to a dividend equivalent award in the form of additional restricted stock units.
 The dividend equivalent award is calculated using the same rate as the cash dividend paid on a share of the Company's common stock, and then divided by the closing price of the Company's common stock on the date the dividend is paid to determine the number of additional restricted stock units to grant.
 Dividend equivalent awards have the same vesting terms as the underlying awards.
-During the year ended December 31, 2019, the Company granted 38,072 restricted stock units to its non-employee directors pursuant to the Director Plan.
+During the years ended December 31, 2020 and 2019, the Company granted 46,697 and 38,072 restricted stock units to its non-employee directors pursuant to the Director Plan, respectively.

-As of December 31, 2019, 141,412 restricted stock units are deferred under the Company's ISAP.
+As of December 31, 2020, 204,972 restricted stock units are deferred under the Company's ISAP.